Feb 05 - Mar 12 · Week Two · Macro Unit

 Using this as a reference point, we moved into a food trading exercise to test how food might function as a medium of exchange.
 The exercise showed that food struggles with the mutual coincidence of wants, where exchanges only worked when both people wanted what the other had.
 Unlike money, where value is standardised and each unit holds equal value, food does not.

 We had all written down our favourite foods, which meant fewer exchanges were made.
-Even though vegetables were more nutritious, items like wine and chocolate were far more desirable and easier to exchange.
-Dietary preferences such as non-vegetarian and halal restrictions also influenced decisions.
-This showed that food is not a neutral currency, but is shaped by taste, cultural preference, and perception.
-This created friction and showed us that the system needed to be more inclusive to encourage exchange.
-We decided to make our food currency vegetarian, limit it to a small set of food types, and embrace perishability as a key quality of the system, as this would encourage exchange and limit hoarding.
+Even though vegetables were nutritious, items like wine and chocolate were desirable and easier to exchange.
+Dietary preferences like non-vegetarian and halal restrictions influenced decisions.
+This showed that food is not a neutral currency, but is shaped by taste, cultural preference and perception.
+It created friction, showing us that the system needed to be more inclusive.
+We decided to make our food currency vegetarian, limit it to a small set of food types, and embrace perishability, as this would encourage exchange and reduce hoarding.

 Fig. 1.
 Diagram mapping key principles of conventional currency.
 Designed by Niki Marathia.

 Fig. 2.
 Food items exchanged during the exercise, revealing subjective and uneven value.
-Digitzed by the author.
+Digitised by the author.

 Fig. 3.
 Comparing monetary systems with a food-based currency to identify factors that influence exchange.
 Consolidated by Jaime Santos Guerrero.

-To examine this structure of exchange, we looked at Donella Meadows’ concept of leverage points, focusing on how small changes in rules and values could shift behaviour.
+To examine this more closely, we looked at Donella Meadows’ concept of leverage points, focusing on how small changes in rules, goals and values could shift behaviour.
+This helped us think beyond food as an item of exchange and instead consider the wider system around it.

-This led us to explore how food could operate as a decentralised currency.
-Value becomes tied to material and sensory qualities such as freshness, durability, and desirability, rather than the fixed, standardised values that conventional money depends on.
+From there, we began exploring how food might operate as a decentralised currency.
+Here, decentralised means that value is shaped through local exchange, participation and shared understanding, rather than being fixed by a central authority.
+Value becomes tied to freshness, durability and desirability, rather than the standardised values conventional money depends on.

 Fig. 4.
 Rapid ideation and affinity mapping to identify the user for our food-based currency.
 Photographed by the author; final image regenerated using ChatGPT for clarity.